jingu-k816/FoodPickup/README.md

 Please visit this link to see the site and how it works! https://pizza-tent.herokuapp.com/

+(The site works best with laptops and desktops and was not built with responsive web design)

 ## Features

 1. Functional menu display complete with a table of contents, categories and a search feature.